 Other Reasons Your Dog May Not Be Eating

 There are a host of specific situations and conditions where a dog may not want to eat.
 These include pancreatitis, which affects a dog’s digestive tract, post-surgery, where many dogs won’t eat for several day, Parvo, a disease most often seen in unvaccinated puppies, organ failure, and cancer.
 All of these require the attention of a vet.

-How to Get a Dog To Eat
+How to Get a Dog To Start Eating

 There are a few ways to find out if your dog is just reluctant to eat versus flat out refusing to eat.
 You can offer the dog their favorite treat, and if they usually eat kibble, try giving them canned food.